elkebir-group/mach2-viz/docs/viz.md

   - You will also be able to select between input trees in the dropdown menu in the top of the window, just like you can in selection between solutions.
 See the example below.

 ![multi-input](../figures/multi-input.jpeg)
+*A viz panel for a dataset with multiple input trees.
+There is a dropdown for input trees on the top  left, and the unlabeled input tree is displayed on the bottom panel.*